 We are now entering a major conference season.
-I have personally scheduled to attend four conferences and workshops over the next three months.
+I have personally scheduled to attend four events over the next three months.
 Yet, there are many more that I would like to attend.
-Through a couple of different strategies, I can still benefit from them virtually.
+Using a couple of different strategies, I can still benefit from them virtually.

-Participants will often live share the proceedings of a conference.
+Participants will often live share the proceedings.
 You are then able to benefit from these live reports.
 Participants also share resources that are mentioned or shared during the conference.
 I have personally benefited from this sharing.

 Tweetdeck, Hootsuite, Tweetchat, and Twubs